brock-haugen/blog/posts/project-paris.md

 The laptop geth node has been notably stable (except when I tried to backfill ETH data and overloaded it...).
 That coupled with a single RPI instance seem to be easily capable of keeping up with incoming blocks / NFT transfers.

-Of other note, there is now an official [NPM package](https://www.npmjs.com/package/@bridgetown-collective/paris) for Paris 🎉.
+Of other note, there is now an official [NPM package](https://www.npmjs.com/package/@bridgetown-collective/paris) for Paris :tada:.
 This is a very early stage to this so breaking changes are expected.
 Currently can be used as follows:

 ```javascript
 import { NFTCard } from "@bridgetown-collective/paris";